“It Cost $800,000 Per Show”: Kenny Wallace Reveals the Tragic Backstory Behind NASCAR Raceday Cancellation

 Talking about the NASCAR: RaceDay (broadcast on the now-defunct Speed channel), Wallace remembered how the pre-race show was a phenomenon trumping various other sports’ ratings such as IndyCar and F1.
 However, the program, despite its huge popularity and fanbase, was taken off the air in 2013.
 Wallace explained the reason behind the decision in a recent video:

 “It cost $800,000 per show to operate it.
-Satellite time is not expensive back in those days.
+Satellite time was not expensive back in those days.
 We had big stages, we had big screen TV set up outside, a lot of employees, and when you put it all together it just cost a lot of money,” said Wallace.

 Another reason for the eventual demise of the first pre-race show in the sport’s history was FOX Sports’ push to take over the Speed network.
 With the Speed channel only broadcasting racing action at the time, FOX wanted to rival fellow network giants such as NBC Sports by launching a channel that covered all sports, not just NASCAR.